-Toy hauler RVs are excellent when you want to take your toys out with you to have some fun.
+Toy hauler RVs are excellent when you want to take your toys out for fun.
 However, getting a toy hauler isn’t always the best option for transporting watercraft due to size constraints.

 Besides, what do you do if you already have an RV?